-(a) Trade receivables
+(a) Trade receivables (does not include members that are in arrears)

-The scheme assesses on a forward looking basis the expected credit losses associated with its debt instruments carried at amortised cost and FVOCI.
+The scheme assesses on a forward-looking basis the expected credit losses associated with its debt instruments carried at amortised cost and FVOCI.

 For trade receivables, the scheme applies the simplified approach permitted by IFRS 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.